MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 All classifiers can be directly quantified by numerals, and a numeral-classifier phrase can itself quantify a noun that precedes it.

-    ??? ???
+    (A.#) ??? ???
           ??? ???
           two CLF.HUM
           'two people'

-    ??? ??? ???
+    (A.#) ??? ??? ???
           ???   ???   ???
           house three CLF.INAN
           'three houses'

 When a noun is quantified by a numeral-classifier phrase, it may not be preceded by the additive plural particle (?), even when the numeral is greater than 1.

-    ??? ???
+    (A.#) ??? ???
           ??? ???
           PL  child
           'children'

-    * ??? ??? ??? ???
+    (A.#) * ??? ??? ??? ???
           ??? ???   ???   ???
           PL  child three CLF.HUM
           Intended: 'three children'

 When the numeral is greater than 1, the noun is still semantically and grammatically plural, as can be seen in agreement patterns of both verbs and demonstratives.

-    ????????? ??? ??? ??? ?????
+    (A.#) ????????? ??? ??? ??? ?????
           ??? -???- ?????          ???  ??? ???      ???-???
           PROG-P3PL-follow:A1PL.EX bird two CLF.NHAN PL- that
           'We're following those two birds'

 All nouns can take at least one classifier, though some take multiple.
 All nonhuman animates usually take the classifier (?), but they take (?) if they are not alive at the point of reference.

-    ??????? ??? ??? ??? ??? ???
+    (A.#) ??????? ??? ??? ??? ??? ???
           ???????           ???  ???   ???      ???    ???
-    PFV:P3PL:eat:A3SG three fish CLF.INAN DEF.SG bird
+          PFV:P3PL:eat:A3SG fish three CLF.INAN DEF.SG bird
           'The bird ate three fish (which were already dead)'

-    ??????? ??? ??? ??? ???
+    (A.#) ??????? ??? ??? ??? ???
           ???????           ???  ???   ???      ???    ???
-    PFV:P3PL:eat:A3SG three fish CLF.NHAN DEF.SG bird
+          PFV:P3PL:eat:A3SG fish three CLF.NHAN DEF.SG bird
           'The bird ate three fish (alive)'

 Additionally, nonhuman animates that are essentially one- or two-dimensional can take the shape-based classifiers (?) and (?), respectively, with little change in meaning, aside from the fact that animals quantified with them may be alive or dead.

-    ????? ??? ??? ???/??? ??? ??? ?????!
+    (A.#) ????? ??? ??? ???/??? ??? ??? ?????!
           ?????         ???       ??? ???/???           ??? ???   ?????
           P3SG:COP.NHAN manta.ray one CLF.NHAN/CLF.flat LOC under boat:A2PL
           'There's a manta ray under your boat!'

 Anything that is especially close to being one- or two-dimensional can always take the relevant classifier, but things that are less prototypical can only take the classifier when they are closer to being the shape than is expected.
 For example, (?) can always be used to quantify snakes, but it would be generally unacceptable to use for dogs.
-However, (?) might be used to refer to a dachshund to draw attention to how much longer it is than most other dogs, or it might be used to refer to a particularly lanky person to draw attention to their proportions.
+However, (?) might be used to refer to a dachshund to draw attention to how much longer it is than most other dogs.
+It also might be used to refer to a particularly lanky person to draw attention to their proportions.
 This more or less metaphorical usage is quite marked and is restricted to less formal registers.

 #### A.B.C.
 Classifiers without numerals

 Classifiers have one main use outside of pairing with numerals to quantify nouns.
 An interrogative word followed by a classifier is used to form an indefinite pronoun, which refers to something specific and known to the speaker.

-    ??????? ??? ??? ?????? ??? ??? ??? ???
+    (A.#) ??????? ??? ??? ?????? ??? ??? ??? ???
           ???????            ???  ???      ??????             ???    ???    ???   ???
           PFV:P3SG:find:A1SG what CLF.INAN ITV:interesting(?)
 LOC(?)
 DEF.SG river yesterday
           'I found something very interesting in the river yesterday'

 #### A.B.C.
 Quantifying time

-The only nouns that do not need classifiers to be quantified with numerals are those for units of time, such as 'hour', 'day', 'year', etc. While these words are like classifiers in that they can be directly quantified by numerals, which precede them, they cannot be used to quantify a noun.
+The only nouns that do not need classifiers to be quantified with numerals are those for units of time, such as 'hour', 'day', 'year', etc. While these words are like classifiers in that they can be directly quantified by numerals, which precede them, they cannot be used to quantify nouns.

-    ??? ???
+    (A.#) ??? ???
           ???  ???
           four day
           'four days'

-    * ????? ??? ???
+    (A.#) * ????? ??? ???
           ?????         ???  ???
           [(?)NMZ:]hunt five hour
           Intended: 'five hour's worth of hunting'
           Actual: 'hunting for five hours'

 ## <a name="noun_phrases"></a>A. Noun phrases <a href="#table_of_contents">^</a>

-### A.B.
-Noun phrase structure
+### <a name="noun_phrase_structure"></a>A.B.
+Noun phrase structure <a href="#table_of_contents">^</a>

 The order of words in a noun phrase that has all possible modifiers is given below.
-Elements marked with an asterisk are mutually exclusive and do not occur together in the same noun phrase.
 In the corpus, there are no examples of a noun phrase with all possible modifier slots filled, but they can be constructed or elicited.

 <table>
   <tr>